-Welcome to the best kept secret in Daily Fantasy.
-For the past few years Daily Fantasy Sports betting has been steadily increasing in popularity.
+Welcome to the best-kept secret in Daily Fantasy.
+For the past few years, Daily Fantasy Sports betting has been steadily increasing in popularity.
 This post all about sharing the strategies I’ve developed which help you experience the excitement of daily fantasy without the hassle of constantly adding money to your bankroll (aka losing).

 Before we move forward we need to look back.
 Our series on Daily Fantasy Football Strategies is an ongoing process.
 I encourage everyone to read our complete series of articles on Daily Fantasy Football Strategy as Follows

 Some background before we get started.
 I’ve been an avid daily fantasy football enthusiast since the early days.
 I put my money where my mouth is and I’ve never had a losing season playing in daily fantasy football.
-Over these past years I’ve developed a strategy based around how to distribute your weekly betting to maximize the opportunity for tournament victories.
-Our original FanDuel Winning Strategies article was is a basic guide line for my strategy.
+Over these past years, I’ve developed a strategy based around how to distribute your weekly betting to maximize the opportunity for tournament victories.
+Our original FanDuel Winning Strategies article was is a basic guideline for my strategy.
 This article will expand on that and include some more advanced strategies and concepts.
 If you are reading this I encourage you to look back at the original article to get an overall sense of the basics.
 Some of the theories you will read in this post involve basic or advanced mathematics.
 I wouldn’t harp on any of that stuff.
-In the end of the day betting on fantasy sports is not an exact science.
-I use statistics to help explain some of the concepts but in the end of the day, if you simply follow our outline of how to distribute your bets you should be successful.
+At the end of the day betting on fantasy sports is not an exact science.
+I use statistics to help explain some of the concepts but at the end of the day, if you simply follow our outline of how to distribute your bets you should be successful.

 **Disclaimer** Not all results are equal.
 Fantasy Football (Baseball, Basketball or whatever sport you prefer) requires a combination of skill and luck.
-In order to be successful using my system you need to be at least average (compared to other daily fantasy players) in terms of your skill level at putting together lineups.
+In order to be successful using my system, you need to be at least average (compared to other daily fantasy players) in terms of your skill level at putting together lineups.

 Deposit matches are a great way to smooth out those odds.
 Keep in mind that these deposit bonuses are rarely offered to players with existing accounts.
-Most players start For that reason it is best to start with a large initial deposit.
+Most players start for that reason it is best to start with a large initial deposit.
 The reason being that you can always pull funds out down the road but you don’t always have access to the deposit match.
-For the purposes of implementing this system I suggest an initial deposit amount of between $ 300 to $ 500 to take advantage of the match.
+For the purposes of implementing this system, I suggest an initial deposit amount of between $ 300 to $ 500 to take advantage of the match.

 Daily Fantasy Sites